joncampbell123/dosbox-x/README.md

 somewhere closer to the bottom.

-Configuration and control state (from dosbox.conf and the command line) are accessible through a globally scoped pointer named "control".
+Configuration and control state (from dosbox-x.conf and the command line) are accessible through a globally scoped pointer named "control".